gmckeever/capybara-testing-without-rack-or-rails/README.md

 gem install rspec
 ```

+### Running the tests ###

 To run the tests, you could run `./bin/run-tests` .

 Alternatively, you could execute rspec with `bundle exec rspec` .

+### Adding Tests ###

+You can add more tests by placing a file into the request folder with the name ending in spec. ex:`spec/requests/filename_spec.rb`.

 ## Notes ##

 This is being designed for [Jenkins CI](http://jenkins-ci.org/), as it supports the headless WebKit testing of PhantomJS.
 More details for this coming soon.

+If running locally, you may want to add [Launchy](https://github.com/copiousfreetime/launchy) to the project and create a debug method to open a browser window where the test fails.